scanny/python-pptx/docs/dev/analysis/features/hyperlink.rst

 Hyperlinks in PowerPoint can have four types of targets:

 * a Internet address, such as https://github/scanny/python-pptx, including an optional anchor (e.g. #sub-heading suffix to jump mid-page).
+This can also be an email address, launching the local email client.
+A mailto: URI is used, with subject specifiable using a '?subject=xyz' suffix.

 * another file, e.g. another PowerPoint file, including an optional anchor to, for example, a specific slide.
 A file:// URI is used to specify the file path.

-* an email address, launching the local email client.
-A mailto: URI is used, with subject specifiable using a '?subject=xyz' suffix.

 * another part in the same presentation.
 This uses an internal relationship (in the .rels item) to the target part.